 If you’re not getting the results you want, try a shorter line instead.
 You will have better control with a shorter line and casting will be easier, too.
 If you use a long line, you risk losing the trout if it swims towards you.
 Your only option will be to run backward or along the river to keep that tautness on the line.

 It’s also pretty unwieldy when you try to haul a fish in without a reel on a longer line – you’re likely to end up in tangles!

 Wearing polarized sunglasses will make it much easier to see what’s going on with your fly underwater.
 I know we recommend paring back your gear for tenkara fishing, but a pair of polarized sunglasses is one thing you shouldn’t leave behind.

 Learn a Couple of Good Knots To Rely On

 You don’t need to memorize the whole book of knots to get by.
-Just learn 2 or 3 sturdy, reliable knots which you can use again and again, and you’ll be all set.
+Just learn 2 or 3 of the classic knots here which you can use again and again, and you will be all set.